pachadotdev/varsityblues/README.md

 ## About

-A package for writing UofT assignments, presentations and thesis using Quarto.
+A package for writing UofT papers, presentations and thesis using Quarto.

 This package aims to encourage reproducible research and better reproducibility practices using simple Markdown syntax while embedding all of the R code to